awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

    Make sure that you are signed in to the AWS Region where you want to create the project and its resources\.
 For example, to create a project in US East \(Ohio\), make sure you have selected that AWS Region\.
 For information about AWS Regions where AWS CodeStar is available, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codestar_region) in the *AWS General Reference* \.

-1. On the **AWS CodeStar** page, choose **Create a new project**\. \(If you are the first user to create a project, choose **Start a project**\.\)
+1. On the **AWS CodeStar** page, choose **Create project**\.

 1. On the **Choose a project template** page, choose the project type from the list of AWS CodeStar project templates\.
 You can use the filter bar to narrow your choices\.
 For example, for a web application project written in Node\.js to be deployed to Amazon EC2 instances, select the **Web application**, **Node\.js**, and **Amazon EC2** check boxes\.
 Then choose from the templates available for that set of options\.

    For more information, see [AWS CodeStar Project Templates](templates.md)\.

+1. Choose **Next**\.

 1. In **Project name**, enter a name for the project, such as *My First Project*\.
-The ID for the project is derived from this project name, but is limited to 15 characters\.
+In **Project ID**, the ID for the project is derived from this project name, but is limited to 15 characters\.

    For example, the default ID for a project named *My First Project* is *my\-first\-projec*\.
 This project ID is the basis for the names of all resources associated with the project\.
 AWS CodeStar uses this project ID as part of the URL for your code repository and for the names of related security access roles and policies in IAM\.
 After the project is created, the project ID cannot be changed\.
-To edit the project ID before you create the project, choose **Edit**\.
+To edit the project ID before you create the project, in **Project ID**, enter the ID you want to use\.

    For information about the limits on project names and project IDs, see [Limits in AWS CodeStar](limits.md)\.
 **Note**